Using the Financial Services Register

 A man smiles as he scrolls on his iPad

-In the UK, almost all financial firms must be authorised by us.
+In the UK, almost all firms that provide financial services must be authorised or registered by us.

-Being authorised means that firms must meet certain standards and follow our rules.
+Being authorised means that firms must meet certain standards and have our permission to provide certain products and services.

 How to check a firm is authorised